 Cable trays come in different types that fit distinct needs.
 This article gives information regarding these types and their uses.

 This type of cable tray has two side rails, which are connected by rungs.
-It is quite effective since ladder rungs provide you with an easy accessibility to the cables.
-The rungs also offer a good anchor for tying down cables in the non-horizontal cable tray runs or where cable positions have to be properly maintained in the horizontal tray runs.
+It is quite effective since ladder rungs provide you with easy accessibility to the cables.
+The rungs also offer a good anchor for tying down cables in cable tray runs that are not horizontal or where cable positions have to be properly maintained in the horizontal tray runs.

 This cable tray is preferred in instances where drooping of cables have the potential to affect overall system performance.
-However, a major reason for choosing solid-bottom cable trays is a huge concern for electromagnetic interference protection.
+Also, when electromagnetic interference protection is a major concern, this becomes a relevant reason for choosing solid-bottom cable trays.

 Also referred to as a basket cable tray, this tray is made from welding stainless steel wires together to form sort of a basket-like mesh.
 These trays are mainly used for telecommunication, low voltage, and fiber optic cables.

 These trays are moderately ventilated and have cable support.
 They come in metallic and non-metallic types and are available in all manner of standard widths.
 These trays are used for moderate heat-generating activities with a short to medium support span of 0.3, 3, and 6 meters.

 Channel Cable Tray

 These trays are used for installations with a limited number of trays.
 They are used in those installations where cables come out via ventilation openings and the cable channel is subject to some levels of vibration.
 The supports are between 1.5 and 3 meters.
 Channel cable trays are installed in standard widths of 3, 4, and 6 inches in metal systems and about 8 inches in nonmetallic systems.
 The standard length for installing channel cable trays is 10, 12, 20 and 24 feet.

 This cable tray has a ventilated bottom that contains side rails.
 It offers a lot of support to cables compared to the ladder cable tray.